FirstDataUnion/FIDU/src/data_acquisition/acm-manager/README.md

 This extension uses:
 - JavaScript for core functionality
+- FIDU Core backend for data storage (primary)
-- IndexedDB for local storage of conversations
+- IndexedDB for local storage (fallback, no longer used)
 - Chrome Extension Manifest V3
 - JWT-based authentication for FIDU Core integration